 The leaves of Gonialoe variegata that used to be Aloe variegata are arranged in triangular rosettes, growing in three vertical ranks.
 There are from 6 to 8 leaves per rank on a mature plant, sometimes with a spiral twist to the ranks.

 In shade and sufficiently watered, the plants are green.
 In dry conditions and full sun the leaves will be dark brown.
 Whatever the conditions, the leaves are always covered in the characteristic small round or oblong white spots occurring in irregular bands across the leaf width.
-The leaf margins as well as the leaf keels are strengthened by hard ridges like white cartilage with tiny teeth.
+The leaf margins as well as the leaf keels are strengthened by hard ridges like white cartilage minutely toothed.

 The inflorescence of G. variegata is either simple or has up to three cylindrical racemes.
-Up to six separate inflorescences may be produced on one rosette per flowering season.
+Up to six separate inflorescences may be produced from one rosette per flowering season.
 The racemes are lax with 20 to 30 flowers each.
 The height of the panicle is seldom beyond 30 cm.

 See also the Plant Record on G. variegata with more photos elsewhere on this Site.